bihaox/CALM/docs/final.md

 * ...to study the ancient history of pig farming...

 When recognized that pig is inserted in the generation process, out model will went on to talk about related terms like "farming", thus the generated text looks more natural.
+In summary, we show that our model uses target strings better than the baseline model.

 ### 4. other discussions related to evaluation